Oil and Gas

 Harding is a jack-up production unit serving as a manned production facility for the Harding field, in Block 9/23b in the central North Sea.
 TAQA has a 70% interest in the Harding field and is the operator.
 The other partner is Maersk, who holds 30%.

-The Brent System Pipeline connects TAQA’s operated Cormorant Alpha platform to the Sullom Voe Terminal in Shetland.
-The pipeline carries approximately 45,000 boepd, or approximately 5% of the UK’s oil production.
-TAQA also has a 24% non-operated interest in the Sullom Voe Terminal.
+The Brent System Pipeline connects TAQA UK’s operated Cormorant Alpha platform to the Sullom Voe Terminal in Shetland, which TAQA has a non-operated interest in.

-Brae Alpha commenced production in 1983, Brae Bravo in 1988 (with cessation of production in December 2018) and East Brae in 1993.
-The Central and West Brae/Sedgwick sub-sea tiebacks to Brae Alpha commenced production in 1989 and 1997, respectively.
+Brae Alpha commenced production in 1983, Brae Bravo in 1988 (with cessation of production in December 2018 and decommissioning in 2022) and East Brae in 1993.
+The Central and West Brae/Sedgwick sub-sea tiebacks to Brae Alpha commenced production in 1989 and 1997, 6 respectively.
 The Braemar sub-sea tieback to East Brae commenced production in 2003, followed by the Devenick sub-sea tieback in 2012.

 Liquids from the Brae Area are exported via the Forties pipeline to Cruden Bay and then on to Kinneil near Grangemouth.
 Gas is transported via the Scottish Area Gas Evacuation (SAGE) pipeline to the SAGE terminal at St. Fergus.